...

 To lose weight, you must eat fewer calories than your body requires.

-Knowing how many calories your body uses in a day can reduce the number of calories you eat accordingly.
+Understanding how many calories your body uses daily can help you eat fewer calories.

 FAQs